nginxinc/nginx-controller-lab/docs/class1/module4/lab1.rst

 Lab 1 - Application Security (UI)
 #################################

-The goal of this lab is to explore the Controller Application Security module through the application of policy and includes the exploration of related events and metrics.
+The goal of this lab is to explore the Controller Application Security module through the application of policy aided by related events and metrics.

 ..
 IMPORTANT::
     Estimated completion time: 12 minutes